 Although the product involved was not an appliance, it was similarly large and expensive.
 I ordered some conservatory furniture online but when it arrived my wife found the seat much too deep and could not sit comfortably on it.
 Her legs could not touch the floor.
 This is exactly the type of thing the distance selling regulations are designed for.
 If we had been able to see the furniture in a shop or showroom first we would have been able to sit on it and see that it was unsuitable.
 From just a photo it’s not possible to judge.

-The trader’s terms and conditions stated that there would be a 15% charge to return an item under the distance selling 14 day period, which as the product cost ?1200 equated to ?180.
+The trader’s terms and conditions stated that there would be a 15% charge to return an item under the distance selling 14 day period, which as the product cost £1200 worked out at £180.
 This clearly did not reflect the cost of returning it at all, and to me was designed to put people off returning anything, and to make a decent profit out of it if they did.
-I know traders can make a charge to recover return costs, and it must be stated in their terms and conditions, but these charges should reflect only the true costs.
-I challenged this figure and negotiated a substantially reduced charge.

 A percentage charge can’t possibly reflect return costs.
 Using percentages means that a small expensive item, which is easy to return, would cost considerably more to return than a cheaper but large and bulky one that took two men to lift.
 Such charges are clearly more designed to salvage a profit or punish customers for returning items.